ClemBotProject/ClemBot/ClemBot.Docs/docs/Tags.md

 ## Overview

 Tags are custom commands that allow for users to create custom responses to a given tag name.
-Simply add a tag, and then invoke it with either command notation or inline notation and ClemBot will respond with that tags content in a given channel.
+Simply add a tag, invoke it with either command notation or inline notation, and ClemBot will respond with that tag's content in a given channel.

 ClemBot's tags support the idea of ownership.
 If a user creates a tag, that tag is owned by them until they either leave the server or transfer the tag to someone else.
 By owning the tag they are allowed to either edit or delete the tag.
-When a user leaves a server all their owned tags become unclaimed and are free to be claimed by anyone else in the server.
+When a user leaves a server, all of their owned tags become unclaimed and can be claimed by anyone else in the server.

 ClemBot also tracks what tags are popular and allows for you to access that information.
-You can view the total number of uses of a tag as well as its owner and creation date with the tag info command or on the dashboard.
+You can view the total number of uses of a tag as well as its owner and creation date with the [tag info command](#info) or on the dashboard.

 :::caution
-If you leave the server, all your tags will become unowned and be up for grabs for anyone else in the server.
+If you leave the server, all owned tags will become unowned and can be claimed by other users in that server.
 :::

 ### Inline Notation